Winklevoss twins expect first-quarter debut of bitcoin exchange

 Some of the firm's first hires for its exchange were security professionals.
 And they insist that security at exchanges has gotten much better over time.

 “Security shouldn’t be with this guy in the back office,” said Cameron Winklevoss.
-“He should be the most important person in the organisation.”
+“He should be the most important person in the organization.”

 Despite bitcoin's huge drop since its high of $1,163 in December 2013, the Winklevoss brothers still think the currency will hit $40,000 per unit in the future.